tcbuzor/openrefine-db-extension/README.md

-OpenRefine Database Extension

-This project is an extension for OpenRefine that provides a way to import data from a sql database using JDBC.
+This project is an extension for OpenRefine that provides a way to import database data using JDBC.

 INSTALL

-1. Before installing this extension download Google Refine code from http://code.google.com/p/google-refine/source/checkout.
+1. Before installing this extension download OpenRefine code from http://code.google.com/p/google-refine/source/checkout.

 2. Pull this extension's code into folder database under folder /extensions.
-For more information on how to write a Google Refine extensions and where to put the files see http://code.google.com/p/google-refine/wiki/WriteAnExtension
+For more information on how to write a OpenRefine extensions and where to put the files see http://code.google.com/p/google-refine/wiki/WriteAnExtension

-The folder structure should resemble this:
+The folder structure should resemble this: grefine-all/
-* OpenRefine/
-  * /extensions
-    * /database
-      * /module
-      * /src
-      * build.xml
+----------/extensions
+--------------/database
+------------------/module
+------------------/src
+------------------build.xml
-      * README (this file)
+------------------README (this file)

 3. Update build.xml in folder /extensions with build and clean ant tasks for database: